kunigami/kunigami.github.io/blog/_posts/2021-12-11-pitch-via-cepstrum.md

     <figcaption>Figure 5: Male voice results.
 Top: amplitude of the recording, bottom: scatter plot for the estimated peak for each window.</figcaption>
 </figure>

-Also relatively uniform like the first example, but with fewer peaks detected.
+This one is not as clear cut as the first example and we detected fewer peaks.

 The fourth example is my own voice, recorded using my earphone's microphone in lossless format via QuickTime.
 It returned an estimate of 242Hz!
 This is likely inaccurate though, which we can see from looking at the pitch value distribution: